 Having trained many different breeds from Chihuahua’s & Yorkies – Lab’s & Spaniels to Rottweiler’s & German Shepherds, I am well versed in handling most problems in any breed.
+I am also a member of The Guild of Dog Trainers who acknowledge the needs of dog owners & their aim of a well behaved dog.
+The Guild fully understands the expectation society places on dog owners & additionally the laws which affect them all.

 We live in an artificial environment, which can often pose many dangers to dogs.
 We invite pets into our home then punish or blame them for acting up like animals do.
 It’s our responsibility to teach our dogs what the social boundaries are and how to live in a human environment.